Duane Starks: Baltimore Ravens

-Duane Starks was picked with the 10th overall pick in the 1998 NFL Draft.
+Duane Starks was picked with the tenth overall pick in the first round of the 1998 NFL draft.
 Right away he was an important player in the Ravens famous defense.
 He recorded 20 interceptions in his first four years as a Raven.
 He is most well known by Raven fans for his interception for a touchdown in Super Bowl XXXV, a play that many agree ended the New York Giants small chance for a comeback.

 Arizona Cardinals

 Starks was signed as a free agent at the end of the 2001 season by the Arizona Cardinals.
 He became an impact in the secondary by intercepting two passes his first year.
 His second year was ended early with a season-ending injury.
 He bounced back after that by intercepting three passes and returning one for a touchdown.
 He recorded a total of 5 interceptions and one touchdown with the team.

 New England Patriots

 After the 2004 season the New England Patriots traded a third round pick to bring the veteran to bolster their secondary after losing their Pro Bowl corner Ty Law in the off season.
 He was having a lackluster season when the Pats placed him on IR after a season-ending shoulder injury.